-SUMMARY: This notice solicits applications for Port Infrastructure Development Program competitive basis to make grants for projects for coastal seaports, inland river ports, and Great this program and establishes selection criteria and application requirements.
+(PIDP) grants.
+Funds for the Fiscal Year (FY) 2022 PIDP grant program will be awarded on a competitive basis to make grants for projects for coastal seaports, inland river ports, and Great Lakes ports.
+This notice announces the availability of \$684,310,000 in funding for grants under this program and establishes selection criteria and application requirements.
 All PIDP grant recipients must meet all applicable Federal requirements, including domestic content requirements.
+This notice is amended on May 6, 2022 to reflect additional funding made available under the Consolidated Appropriations Act, 2022 and associated requirements.